gcushen/mezzanine-api/docs/authentication.md

          ...
     }

+For security, tokens currently last two weeks and then users will need to re-authenticate with your app once the token expires, or automatically renew the access token using the refresh token flow.

 ### Testing an app as client owner

 The following test should *fail* (i.e. no user listings shown) if you are not currently authenticated: